mbaityje/STRUCTURAL-GLASS/readme.md

 ```

 The trajectories of each sample can be found in a subdirectory called `trajectories/`.
+Even though the thermostat can be chosen, the trajectories used for the paper are all run with NVT.

 ### Calculating Average Trivial Correlation Functions
 From the previous trajectories, which output .npy files with positions, velocities and accelerations, we can calculate the following correlators: